rmaarle/me41035/content/pages/assignments.rst

 ------------

-Each group should submit a PDF final report with maximum of 6 pages of content including methods, results, and discussion based on the three intermediate reports and your final work by 23:59 Friday July 15th, 2022.
+Each group should submit a PDF final report with maximum of 6 pages of content including methods, results, and discussion based on the two intermediate reports and your final work by 23:59 Friday July 15th, 2022.
 At least six scientific literature resources should be used and cited.
 The title, author list, and bibliography do not count against the page limit.